 a.
-If at any time during the BDA process (but ideally during the MEA process) analysts realize that the weapons did not hit the desired impact point, or weapons not intended for the target were used, weapons effect modeling can help in determining an assessment of intended effects.
+If during the MEA process analysts realize the weapons did not hit the desired impact point, or weapons not intended for the target were used, weapons effect modeling can help in determining an assessment of intended effects.
 Weapons effect modeling leverages known information about the target, to include critical components and locations of nodes, weapons, and weapons impact locations, and inputting the information into the Joint Munitions Effectiveness Manual Weaponeering System (JWS) or Integrated Munitions Effects Assessment (IMEA) to understand the achieved effects.
+Currently there is no JWS or IMEA to account for Space.

 b.
 An example of weapons effect modeling would be if the predetermined weaponeering solution called for 4x GBU-31v3 bombs, but the pilot released only 3x GBU-31v3.
-Place the impact points of those munitions into JWS or IMEA, and use the computed information to make an assessment on the functional damage of the target.
+Place the impact points of those munitions into JWS or IMEA, and use the computed information to assess the functional damage of the target.